Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 <tr>
 		<th colspan="1">Consequences if not approved: </th>
         <td colspan="3">Poor interoperability between live encoder sources, origin servers, content delivery networks.
-	    It will keep live and low latency streaming setups with high redundancy and failover difficult to deploy and maintain in practice </td>
+	    It will keep live and low latency streaming setups with high redundancy and failover difficult to deploy and maintain in practice.
+        Less interactivity and less programme information in OTT compared to broadcast		</td>
 </tr>
 </table>